New COVID vaccine gives Oklahomans their first non-mRNA option starting next month

-Oklahomans will soon have a new option for COVID-19 prevention, with shipments of the nation's first approved protein-based vaccines expected here in early August.
+Oklahomans will soon have a new option for COVID-19 prevention, with shipments of the nation's first approved protein-based vaccine expected here in early August.

-Novavax is the fourth federally authorized vaccine for COVID-19 prevention, the first in the U.S. to use a traditional virus-blocking technology as opposed to messenger RNA.
+Novavax is the fourth federally authorized vaccine for COVID-19 prevention, but it is the first in the U.S. to use a traditional virus-blocking technology as opposed to messenger RNA.

 About 40% of Oklahomans remain unvaccinated even with a primary dose of one of the mRNA shots.
 Public health leaders say Novavax may be an alternative for those who have not yet considered a COVID-19 shot.